If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 8. Focus on Shopping Local

-One of the best parts about Denver is that there’s a significant emphasis on shopping local and regional instead of from huge, commercial stores.
+One of the best parts about Denver is that there’s a significant emphasis on shopping local and regional instead of huge, commercial stores.

 The city hosts farmer’s markets, too, often right in LoDo near Denver Union Station.
 During these farmer’s markets, you can support local farmers and other local businesses by purchasing their great items.